severin-lemaignan/knowledge_core/README.md

 ### Server-Client or embedded

-`minimalKB` can be run as a stand-alone (socket) server, or directly embedded in Python applications.
+`KnowledgeCore` can be run as a stand-alone (socket) server, or directly embedded in Python applications.

 ### Multi-models

-`minimalKB` is intended for dynamic environments, with possibly several contexts/agents requiring separate knowledge models.
+`KnowledgeCore` is intended for dynamic environments, with possibly several contexts/agents requiring separate knowledge models.

 New models can be created at any time and each operation (like knowledge